-I lead and manage a team of researchers investigating variations in performance and safety in healthcare delivery.
-I am principal investigator on two further NIHR grants looking at the impact of a mortality surveillance system on UK hospitals and examining the association of surgical procedures during pregnancy with birth outcomes.
-I lead a research theme within the NIHR funded Patient Safety Translational Research Centre around use of information, with a focus on primary care.
-I lead a work stream on data linkage and surveillance within the NIHR funded Imperial Health Protection Research Unit for Healthcare Associated Infection (HCAI) and Antimicrobial Resistance (AMR).
-I am a member of the Directorate of Public Health and Primary Care management board and contribute to the trust Clinical Standards Committee as well as other projects around patient safety and quality of care.
+He was appointed Professor of Epidemiology and Public Health at Imperial College London in 2014, and is the Co-Director of the Dr Foster Unit at Imperial.
+He leads and manages a team of researchers investigating variations in performance and safety in healthcare delivery.
+He is principal investigator on two further NIHR grants looking at the impact of a mortality surveillance system on UK hospitals and examining the association of surgical procedures during pregnancy with birth outcomes.
+He leads a research theme within the NIHR funded Patient Safety Translational Research Centre around use of information, with a focus on primary care.
+He leads a work stream on data linkage and surveillance within the NIHR funded Imperial Health Protection Research Unit for Healthcare Associated Infection (HCAI) and Antimicrobial Resistance (AMR).
+He is a member of the Directorate of Public Health and Primary Care management board and contributes to the trust Surgical Outcomes Group as well as other projects around patient safety and quality of care.

 I have used routinely collected clinical and administrative data to examine variations in quality and safety in healthcare.
 My research has increased the use of data in the management and monitoring of healthcare in the UK and internationally.
 My work has led to the development of innovative statistical and computational methods for processing large data sets derived from electronic medical records and NHS databases.
 In my work examining paediatric cardiac surgical outcomes for the Bristol Royal Infirmary Inquiry, I confirmed serious concerns around the surgical outcomes at Bristol and established the usefulness of routine administrative data (Hospital Episode Statistics) in helping to identify quality of care issues.
 In further research commissioned by the Shipman Inquiry and published in 2003, I established the role that statistical process control charts (specifically log likelihood CUSUM charts), and other routinely collected data (from death certificates) could play in the continuous surveillance of healthcare outcomes, and in this specific case, the detection of unusual patterns of patient mortality within General Practices.
 I have demonstrated comparable (or better) coverage and completeness of routinely collected administrative data compared to clinical audit data.
 I have also demonstrated the strength of risk prediction models based on hospital administrative data compared to clinical data.
 I have developed indicators of healthcare performance based on hospital mortality patient safety indicators,and more recently stroke care and returns to theatre.
 I have also led the development of a national surveillance tool, the Real-Time Monitoring System (RTM as it is known), designed to monitor hospital outcomes across a range of diagnosis and procedure groups in near real time with data updated monthly.
 More recent research carried out by the unit since 2007 has refined this system, setting thresholds based on false alarm rates within CUSUM charts for multiple institutions, the automation of multiple risk adjustment models, the incorporation of hierarchical modelling techniques, the refinement of co-morbidity indices and the development of new indicators with potentially greater sensitivity than mortality.
 Other work on out of hours healthcare outcomes, most recently my work on elective procedures and mortality by day of the week have resulted in policy changes towards increasing clinical cover at weekends within the NHS.